26 January 2019: A Virtual Tour of the Knappa Dock launch

 Last summer I launched 3 miles downstream, went past Knappa and explored a nearby slough.
 Recently I launched 3 miles upstream and inadvertently paddled by Knappa again.
 Here is an opportunity to use different photographs to take a Virtual Tour from the Knappa Dock

-Knappa lies in the middle of the protected islands in the Lewis and Clark National Wildlife Refuge as show with the red arrow below on the USFWS public use map.
+Knappa lies in the middle of the protected islands in the Lewis and Clark National Wildlife Refuge as shown by the red arrow below on the USFWS public use map.

 It’s a meandering trip through fields of cows, deer, elk, and the occasional curious dog.